twisted/twisted/docs/web/howto/using-twistedweb.rst

-One of the most interesting applications of Twisted Web is the distributed webserver; multiple servers can all answer requests on the same port, using the :api:`twisted.spread <twisted.spread>` package for "spreadable" computing.
+One of the most interesting applications of Twisted Web is the distributed webserver; multiple servers can all answer requests on the same port, using the :py:mod:`twisted.spread` package for "spreadable" computing.
 In two different directories, run the commands: